 Partnership Project.
 Designed to involve commercial braided river users, businesses and operators with focus on black billed gulls and black fronted tern both of which are colonising birds.

 Information.
-Poster has been prepared.
+Poster and information pack has been prepared.

 Data base of contacts being set up.
 Bird ID kits and monitoring, trapping and recording procedures development is underway.